therealryan/steamdeploy/README.md

 </details>

 Capture the config that contains the credentials:

 ```
 cat config/config.vdf | base64 > cfgb64.txt
 ```

 Note that the exact location of the `config.vdf` file that contains the authentication details is platform-specific.
 Check out the [`Platform` enum](core/src/main/java/dev/flowty/steamdeploy/Platform.java) in this project for details.

-Update the github secret with the contents of `cfgb64.txt`
+The contents of `cfgb64.txt` can be stored as a secret on the CI system and passed to the plugin as an environment variable.